AbhinavRaj24/Infosec_Learnathon/Day 1/Resources.md

 https://overthewire.org/wargames/bandit/

-It will give you a structered way to use various commands of Linux.
+It will give you a structured way to use various commands of Linux.
 See the details given in each level and go on.

 **Note** : As this is a reputed resource to learn about linux commands, there are already a lot of writeups present on internet.
 But you should, try your best to solve every level on your own without looking at others solutions.